 5. S-GW forwards the stored data to P-GW, and P-GW forwards to the ground.

-6.16.2.2.2 Procedure of DL data transmission
+6.16.2.3.2 Procedure of MT data transmission

-Editor's note: DL data transmission when UE is in the ECM-IDLE state is FFS.

-Figure 6.16.2.2.2-1
+Figure 6.16.2.3.2-1

-0. Pre-condition: UE is in ECM-CONNECTED state and feeder link is available.
+Pre-condition: CIoT service server is assumed to be informed the S&F operation and is aware of the availability information of onboard P-GW/S-GW/MME.

 1. P-GW and S-GW receives DL data.
+CIoT service center receives MT data for a UE, CIoT service center checks the availability of P-GW/S-GW/MME onboard.
+When the availability information indicates the feeder link to the P-GW/S-GW/MME is available, CIoT service server sends the MT SMS to the P-GW.

+When the delay-tolerant service is CP CIoT optimizations, the path is: CIoT service server P-GWS-GW;

+When the delay-tolerant service is UP CIoT optimizaitions or non-IP data, the path is: CIoT service server SCEFP-GWS-GW.

 2. S-GW stores the DL data

-3. S-GW detects the feeder link is unavailable and stops receiving the DL data.
-The unavailability detection of service link can be based on pre-configured information, MME notifications, or gateway notifications (out of 3GPP scope).
+3. S-GW detects stops receiving the DL data when the feeder link is not available or when the storage quota for the UE is exceeded.

-4. S-GW detects feeder link is available.
-The availability detection of feeder link can be based on pre-configured information, MME notifications.
-At the same time, connection between UE and MME is resumed.
+4. S-GW detects service link is available.
+The availability detection of service link can be based on pre-configured information, MME notifications.
+The NAS is recovered between UE and MME, similar to what has been defined in step 4b in clause 6.16.2.2.2.

 5. S-GW forwards the stored data to RAN, and RAN forwards to the UE.